 As our feet grow older they naturally develop more problems, but painful and uncomfortable feet are not a natural part of growing old or something you need to put up with.
+If you are concerned about your feet, or have any foot problems, visit Absolute Health.
+Your chiropodist can provide soft insoles that will fit easily into your shoes and toe protectors for painful / deformed toes or bunions.

 It's never too late to start caring for your feet: